maxeonyx/kal/Readme.md

-# kal
+# Kal
+#### (Kal lang)

-The kal language is my idea for a simple dynamically typed language.
+The Kal language is my idea for a simple dynamically typed language.
 I/O, errors and generators are managed with effects, there is no garbage collector (only reference counting is required) and it has my favourite selection of syntax.

 I plan to target webassembly, to take advantage of the effect system and no-permission-by-default model.